FidelGatimu/FidelGatimu.github.io/README.md

 # FidelGatimu.github.io
 Fidel's website on GitHub
-A project to try out HTML & CSS
+A project to try out HTML & CSS..